ProjectEvergreen/greenwood/packages/plugin-css-modules/README.md

 A Greenwood plugin for authoring [**CSS Modules ™️**](https://github.com/css-modules/css-modules).
 It is a modest implementation of [the specification](https://github.com/css-modules/icss).  🙂

 This is NOT to be confused with [CSS Module _Scripts_](https://web.dev/articles/css-module-scripts), which Greenwood already supports.
+For more information and complete docs on Greenwood, please visit [our website](https://www.greenwoodjs.dev).

 > This package assumes you already have `@greenwood/cli` installed.